ResearchandDestroy/DorXNG/README.md

 Four concurrent search requests seems to be the sweet spot.
 You can issue more, but the more queries you issue at a time the longer it takes to receive results.
 It also increases the likelihood you receive `HTTP/429 Too Many Requests` responses from upstream search providers on that specific Tor circuit.

-If you start multiple SearXNG Docker containers too rapidly sometimes Tor connections may fail to establish.
+If you start multiple SearXNG Docker containers too rapidly Tor connections may fail to establish.
 While initializing a container, a valid response from the Tor Connectivity Check looks like this:
 ```
 Checking Tor Connectivity..